Joshua-Levine/Joshua-Levine/README.md

 - Happy to edit **video content**
 - Currently **ready to join your team**

 You can see examples of my professional work below or check out my employment history on [LinkedIn](https://www.linkedin.com/in/j-levine/).
 My phone number and email address are on my CV; I look forward to hearing from you.
+I'm a technical writer.
+Let me make your tech easy.

 <!--
 **Joshua-Levine/Joshua-Levine** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.